 Frequently asked questions

-Gap insurance is not required in the state of Massachusetts.
-However, if you purchase or lease a new vehicle, your lender may require you to carry gap coverage.
-If not, it may be worth the small investment to save upwards of thousands of dollars in case your car is totaled while you owe more than it was worth.
+• Gap insurance is not legally required in the state of Massachusetts.
+However, if you purchase or lease a new vehicle, your lender or lessor may require you to carry gap coverage.
+If not, it may be worth the small investment to save upwards of thousands of dollars in case your car is totaled while you owe more on it than its actual cash value.

-To cancel gap insurance, you would need to contact the company you purchased it through and let them know.
-You may have purchased coverage through your insurance provider, lender or car dealer, and depending on whether or not a length of coverage term applies, cancellation requirements may be in place.
+• To cancel gap insurance, you would need to contact the company you purchased it through.
+That could be your insurance provider, lender or car dealer.
+Depending on whether or not a length of coverage term applies, you may have to adhere to certain cancellation requirements.

-Gap insurance may be most beneficial to drivers who are planning on buying a new car and putting less than 20% down to finance it.
-In this case, it might be necessary to have gap insurance to make up for the difference if you end up owing more than the car is worth, in the event it is declared a total loss.
-In addition, some leasing companies may require you to buy gap coverage.
+• Gap insurance may be beneficial to drivers who are planning on buying a new car and putting less than 20 percent down to finance it.
+In this case, gap insurance could help make up the difference between the remaining amount on your loan and the amount the vehicle is worth if it is declared a total loss.
+In addition, some lending institutions or leasing companies may require you to buy gap coverage.